Greyvar/greyvar.github.io/README.md

 * [13th April 2018 - Hello World!](2018-04-13.md)

-If you're a Facebook-y kind of person, there is a [Facebook page](https://www.facebook.com/greyvar.game/).
+If you want to follow these updates and join in, there are is a [Facebook page](https://www.facebook.com/greyvar.game/), a [Discord server](https://discord.gg/dwGJuy8) and a [YouTube channel](https://www.youtube.com/channel/UCGbGSSWiiFeUS36oESY02iw).

 If you're a GitHub-y kind of person (tech-y/code-y person), there is a [GitHub Organisation page](http://github.com/greyvar).
+That's more if you want to follow with each line of code as it's written.
+You weirdo.

 ## How do I play the game?